Mountain Mural

 Project Challenges and Lessons Learned:

 I had just finished my first woodworking project, the zebra wood food prep table and was feeling pretty confident.
-I did not know at the time quite what I was getting myself into on this one - it was substantially more difficult.
-I was really making this project so much more difficult than it needed to be simply because I wanted to.
+Little did I know what I was getting myself into on this one - it was substantially more difficult.
+I made this project more difficult then it needed to be simply because I wanted to.
 The DIY style mountain mural projects out there did not appeal to me.
-They are all the same.
-I wanted something big and flashy.
+They are all the same and I wanted something big and flashy.

-I was brainstorming different options for the sky.
-One idea I had was to use colorful hardwoods like purpleheart or paduk and find a way to blend them.
-I was not sure how well that would actually blend so I explored other options.
-That is when I came across shou sugi ban burning.
-I thought that was pretty cool and would allow for a 3 dimensional look and feel in addition to being able to use paint or dye to create a sunset.
+I brainstormed different options for the sky and initially considered blending colorful hardwoods like purpleheart or paduk.
+I was not sure how well that would actually work so I explored other options.
+That is when I came across Shou Sugi Ban.
+I thought that was pretty cool and would allow for a 3 dimensional look and feel.
+I could paint or dye sunset colors over the texture.
 What I did not know is how difficult it is to burn wood without it warping horribly.
 Pine burns really well (relative to hardwoods) but is soft and flexible.
 I combatted this by using thicker stock at the sacrifice of weight.
-It worked really well but I had a catastrophic failure later due to the wood being wet (thanks home depot).
-It got really hot here in California, and the wood bowed like a potato chip.
+It worked really well but I had a catastrophic failure later due to the wood being wet (thanks Home Depot).
+It got really hot here in California and the wood bowed like a potato chip.
 Through some miracle I was able to bow it back to about 90% of where it was originally through the use of heat, water, and clamps.
 If I were to redo this project I would ensure the wood was fully dry before even starting and reinforce with some metal C channel.
-Because of the bowed sky, getting the fit on the frame was never quite right.
+Because of the bowed sky getting the fit on the frame was never quite right.

 This project was the ultimate miter saw project.
-But I was dumb and never spent the time to true it.
-My angles were not consistent which made the mountain and frame making processes unnecessarily difficult.
+But I was dumb and never spent the time to true it which lead to inconsistent angles when constructing the mountains and frame.
 Invest in a good saw for a project like this and take the time to get your equipment setup right.
 I now have a proper Makita LS1019L and will never look back.

-One final comment.
-This was a strange time for me.
-I was pretty burned out mentally because of the COVID lockdown and everything else going on in the world (politics, media, general negativity).
+One final comment: this project came at a strange time for me.
+I was mentally burned out because of the COVID lockdown and surrounding negativity (politics, media, etc).
 It got progressively worse through this project which lead me to shortcuts and silly mistakes.
-I am my worst critique because I see every little mistake.
+I am my worst critique and notice every little error.
 I should have just stopped and come back to this project when I was in the right mindset.
-Someday I think I will go back and attempt this project another time with everything I have learned through future projects.
+Someday I think I will revisit this project with all the knowledge I have gained through future projects.